 Walk to the Vinoy Hotel.
 Walk to the restaurants, bars museums and shops on Beach Drive.
 (It is like living in the city.)

 Meanwhile, park your cars on the parking pad in the alleyway and enter the house.
 We have put in many plants for privacy.
-It is like an oasis in town.

 Plus, the large grassy back yard is surrounded with a six foot fence.